New Developments and Proposed Projects

 Unionville Commons in the City of Markham

 Unionville Commons will feature two towers – one with eight-storeys and one with 12-storeys – with 265 apartments for seniors, as well as a ground floor seniors hub and community centre offering seniors-focused services to the community.
+Substantial completion is anticipated in spring 2023.

 Recently Completed Projects